 All photographs on this site © Derek Evans Studio and must not be copied or reproduced.

-A three-year media and oral history project about the social history of Herefordshire, inspired by the extensive and newly accessible photographic archive from the Derek Evans Studio.
+A three-year film, exhibition and oral history project about the social history of Herefordshire, inspired by the extensive and newly accessible photographic archive from the Derek Evans Studio.

 “Without question, Derek Evans was a fine and accomplished photographer.
 He was clearly passionate about Hereford and the region.
 His image repertoire was affectionate, humanist, liberal and well-crafted” Independent report on Derek Evans’ archive by Russell Roberts 2009

 Made possible by money raised by National Lottery players, the project will bring the work of local photographer Derek Evans out of the archives and straight into the community.

 This project, from the local film-makers of ‘Chewing The Cud: Memories from Hereford’s old livestock market’, will bring an exciting mix of heritage, media, training and employment opportunities to the county.

 Get a taste of some of these beautiful images for yourself.
 Find more local archive material on the Herefordshire History website, where the Derek Evans images will be made available as part of this project.

 ‘Herefordshire Life Through A Lens’ is a Catcher Media project in partnership with Herefordshire Council’s Libraries, Archive and Learning and Achievement Services.
 Funded by the National Lottery through the Heritage Lottery Fund and by The Elmley Foundation, The Beaumont Trust, Wye Valley Brewery, Ledbury, Leominster and Ross-on-Wye Town Councils and our crowd-fund supporters.